amontalvof/react-calendar-frontend/README.md

 * Redux
 * Bootstrap

-> npm package react-big-calendar was used in this project
+> npm package react-big-calendar was used in this project.

+Click [here](https://am-mern-calendar.herokuapp.com/) to see the demo of the project.